Bolivia has numerous national emblems, all of them unusual and beautiful. Interestingly, Bolivia has two

 Legend of the Kantuta

-and here to read about why Bolivia has not one
+and click here to read about why these flowers were chosen to be

 BOLIVIA'S NATIONAL MOTTO is "Morir antes que esclavos vivir".
 That means "We'd rather die than live as slaves".
 It's the last line of the chorus of the Bolivian National anthem.

 TWO NATIONAL FLAGS: Bolivia's national flag has three equal-sized horizontal stripes that are red, yellow and green.
-As of 2009 the government of Bolivia declared there will now be a second national flag and both must be flown together!
+As of 2009 the government of Bolivia declared there will now be a second national flag and both must be flown together at all official functions!
 Read more about Bolivia's two national flags here.
-Each of Bolivia's 9 states also has its own flag.
+Each of Bolivia's 9 states also has its own.

 Bolivian national anthem